Content created: 111109

 Return to top.

 When Kannagi learns what has happened, she is overwhelmed.
-She loves Kovalan, but she also knows full well that he was completely innocent of the theft.
+She loves Kovalan, and she also knows full well that he was completely innocent of the theft.
 He had given in to the seduction of Madhavi, to be sure, but he had no other failings whatever.
-And he was no thief!
-And as if there were any doubt, she heard the voice of the Sun God himself tell her that he was no thief, and that the city which so wronged him shall perish in a great fire.
+Certainly he was no thief!
+And as if there were any doubt, she hears the voice of the Sun God himself telling her that he was no thief, and that the city which so wronged him shall perish in a great fire.

 This vivid demonstration shames the king, who like his ancestors before him has always before been famed for the justice of his court and the fairness of his rule.
 Kannagi, her rage mounting and mounting, curses him and his whole city.